 Do you want to make sure your customers do not experience long queues or limited payment options?
 Then it is important to keep up with the technological development of the payment solutions that customers prefer and value in their everyday lives.
 At the same time, you can consider how your buying experience can become even better for your customers when they visit your business.

 In the future of retail, it is essential to have customers’ expectations in the center of the business.
 It is required that retail owners have a deep insight and understanding of the data that is involved in the customer journey.
 Unified commerce ensures that customers are presented with the same offer and service across all platforms.
 This also includes payment methods.
 With one unified business solution, you can create a more personalized customer journey by merging information from store and e-commerce.

 If you want to reap the benefits of unified commerce, you need to offer the same smooth payment experience across physical stores and web stores.
-With a unified solution, it will also make it easier to expand internationally, where the web and POS are connected through the credit card.
+With tokenized payments, your customers puchases in your brick-and mortar-store and on your ecommerce site are connected through the credit card.